SpeedyCodes/RenderBender/README.md

 These are the planned features for the next few updates.
 While they are all considered necessary and valuable additions, their order may still change in the future.

 ##### 0.3 release
+- A rework of the way settings and presets are stored and read
 - Installation program made available besides the .zip file
 - Automatic start-up with Minecraft
 - Minimize to system tray
-- Automatic reading of the static memory offset (could be postponed)
 ##### 0.3.1 update
 - Descriptions + example images

 More features are to come in the more distant future, such as
+- Automatic reading of the static memory offset
 - A layer system for presets
 - User-made scripts for custom behaviour (i.e. wet ground during rain)
     - Disable sky brightness, sun brightness gradually when below certain y-value